 If you do decide to keep dairy in your diet, stick to grass-fed dairy.
 Cows raised in pastures and fed grass have more omega-3 fatty acids and are higher in fat-soluble vitamins.
 If you decide to eliminate dairy, there are still plenty of plant-based, calcium-rich food sources, such as leafy green veggies, broccoli, beans and tofu.

-What Do YOU Think?
 Do think milk is part of a healthy diet?
 Do you drink milk?
 If not, why not?
 Have you ever experienced a reaction to dairy or milk?
-Leave a comment below and let us know what you think!
+Leave a comment below and let us know.